 When it comes to life insurance, you want to be sure that you have a complete understanding of the product you’ve entrusted to keep your family’s financial future secure.
-However, with all the various products and providers out there, separating fact from fiction can be far more difficult than it really should be.
-In fact, we’re willing to bet that the majority of consumers out there still cling to at least some ill-conceived notions of what life insurance is and how it works.
+However, with all the various products, providers and information out there, separating truth from fiction can be far more difficult than it should be.
+In fact, a lot of consumers likely believe one or more myths about life insurance.

 One of the best things you can do for your loved ones is to make sure they are protected and secure.

-Did we just debunk any of the life insurance myths you once believed?
-Sound off in the comments section and let us know!
+Did we just debunk any of the life insurance myths you believed?
+Sound off in the comments section and let us know.